 Even where someone has been self-employed but is not working at the moment they may retain the status of a self-employed person and thus retain the right to reside if they are temporarily unable to work as a result of illness or accident.

-These rules do not apply to Bulgarians and Romanians in their first year of employment in the UK.
+These rules do not apply to Bulgarians, Romanians and Croatians in their first year of employment in the UK.
 The European Commission, however, is taking action against the UK government on this which may result in changes.